mengxiayu/Caption-Mining/README.md

 # Example

 An example is in week07/course_concepts/.
-If you set it as a vault in Obsidian, you should be able to visualization the links with "graph view".
+If you set it as a vault in Obsidian, you should be able to visualize the links with "graph view".